Dale Hellestrae

-Dale Robert Hellestrae (born July 11, 1962) is an American former professional football long snapper in the National Football League (NFL) for the Buffalo Bills, Dallas Cowboys, and Baltimore Ravens.
-He played college football at Southern Methodist University.
+Dale Robert Hellestrae (born July 11, 1962) is an American former professional football player who was a long snapper in the National Football League (NFL) for the Buffalo Bills, Dallas Cowboys, and Baltimore Ravens.
+He played college football for the SMU Mustangs.

 Early life

 Hellestrae was born in Phoenix, Arizona, as a descendant of Norwegian immigrants; his first name Dale is the name of the area his ancestors came from (Dale, Hordaland), and his second name Hellestrae (Norwegian:Hellestræ) is his ancestors' farm's name.

 He attended Saguaro High School, where he was an All-state selection in football and basketball as a senior.
 After graduation, he spent one year at the Marine Military Academy.

 He accepted a football scholarship from Southern Methodist University, where he was a two-year starter at offensive tackle and earned All-Southwest Conference honors as a senior, while playing offensive tackle.

 Professional career

 Buffalo Bills

 Hellestrae was selected by the Buffalo Bills in the fourth round (112th overall) of the 1985 NFL draft.
 He was also selected by the Houston Gamblers in the 1985 USFL Territorial Draft.
 As a rookie, he missed the last 12 games with a broken right thumb.
 In 1986, he played in the first 2 games before missing the next 8 with a broken navicular bone in his left wrist.
 In 1987, he was lost for the season after being placed on the injured reserve list with a hip injury.

 In 1988, he appeared in all 16 games and he had his only career starts, when he started at right guard in the final two regular season games and in two playoff games.
 During his four seasons with the team, he could only play in 28 games because of injury problems.